visit-dav/visit/src/doc/building_visit/BuildingOnMac/Setup.rst

 App-Specific Password
 ~~~~~~~~~~~~~~~~~~~~~
-To create an app-specific password go to: `https://appleid.apple.com/account/manage <https://appleid.apple.com/account/manage>`_ .
+To create an app-specific password, follow Apple's instructions: `App-specific passwords <https://support.apple.com/en-us/102654>`_.
 Generate the app-specific password by navigating to: *Security->App-Specific Password*.

 To avoid having a plain-text password in your config file, you can add the app-specific password to your macOS keychain.
 To do this, run the following command: